 Default configuration of AD FS for token signing certificates

-Renewal notification from the Office 365 portal or an email
+Renewal notification from the Microsoft 365 admin center or an email

 If you received an email or a portal notification asking you to renew your certificate for Office, see Managing changes to token signing certificates to check if you need to take any action.
 Microsoft is aware of a possible issue that can lead to notifications for certificate renewal being sent, even when no action is required.

 Azure AD attempts to monitor the federation metadata, and update the token signing certificates as indicated by this metadata.
 30 days before the expiration of the token signing certificates, Azure AD checks if new certificates are available by polling the federation metadata.